Black Lives Matter, Part 3

-"No," Lynn said.
+"No," Louis said.
 "I live here, lived here nineteen year."
 He purposefully excluded the "s," as my grandfather might, the hint of a grammar that does not know a color, only a region and a generation, despite what the linguists would have you believe.

 "I understand," I said.
 "Detroit's home home."